bellflight/AVR-Docs/README.md

 npm install
 ```

-will install all of the required dependencies and tools.
+will install all of the required dependencies and tools (not needed in a DevContainer).

 To preview the site, run: